top of page

 image4.jpg

-Digitization of Paper Documents
+Digitization of paper documents

 Paper files are much easier to find if there is a digital record of them.
 If you haven’t already invested in digital software and filing systems, you can use PhotoTag to help with that transition: